jbandela/Rappel-Compose-Algorithms-not-Iterators/02_in_depth.md

 ![fume_hood](fume_hood.jpg)

 Note:
-Completing the entire pipeline in a single function call allows us to isolate references to temporaries.
+* Completing the entire pipeline in a single function call allows us to isolate references to temporaries.

----
-### Compose
-* Creates new stages by composition
-* It is just a thin wrapper over `std::tuple`.
-* `Apply` treats passing in `Compose` as if you passed what is in the elements directly.
+* range  is actually more general and can be any complete value.

 ---